 The first two lines of output specify the server to which the request was directed; this will be the default server your system uses for DNS name resolution.
 The second section, which specifies a non-authoritative answer, gives the name of the record and the corresponding IP address.
 The answer is non-authoritative because the answer comes from a server, cachens1.lon.rackspace.com in this case, that is not the root source for those records.

-To get an authoritative answer we need to go to the source.
+To get an authoritative answer you need to go to the source.
 This can be done by specifying the authoritative name server at the end of the request.

 -type=soa option to tell